gpogoncheff/rep_align/README.md

 I think this is kind of cool though -- altering model characteristics (in a potentially favorable way in terms of AI safety (though of course, the tuned model is still not "read out the algorithm" interpretable)) by aligning its representations with the human brain.
 Could more be in store in terms of Human-AI alignment via alignment of their representations?

-## Running this code
+## Running this code and neural-tuning your own models

 Basline training image models on CIFAR-10: ```python /path/to/config.py``` (see ```/configs``` for example configuration files)

-Fine-tuning with NSD data: Refactored code coming soon... (in the meantime, checkout tune_nsd.ipynb for a very rough notebook with tuning code)
+Fine-tuning with NSD data: Refactored code coming soon... (in the meantime, checkout tune_nsd.ipynb for a *VERY* rough notebook with tuning code)

+More to come soon...

 ## Whats next?